In the age of the Internet, every site owners want to be on Google’s search result on the first page.

-You noticed that the length varies in each individual results.
-Some results show longer descriptions and some show short.
+You noticed that the length varies in each individual result.
+Some results show longer descriptions and some show short ones.
 I don’t know why.
-Google decides this that it thinks helpful for the searchers.
+Google decides this that it thinks is helpful for the searchers.

 Some SEO experts and SEO plugins suggest that the ideal length is 155 characters.
 If your description is longer than the viewable limit then it will not be visible.

 Also, add the targeted keywords in the meta description.
 Search engines like Google Bolds the texts that match the search query.
 So it grabs the attention of searchers and leads to get traffic.

 So it is a good SEO habit to add a meta description when you are optimizing every page or post of your website.